9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

         return (concat pathNames)
 ```

-We use `splitFileName` to split the string into a pair of \"everything
+We use `splitFileName` to split the string into a pair of "everything
-but the final name\" and \"the final name\".
+but the final name" and "the final name".
 If the first element is
-empty, we\'re looking for a pattern in the current directory.
+empty, we're looking for a pattern in the current directory.
 Otherwise,
 we must check the directory name and see if it contains patterns.
 If it
 does not, we create a singleton list of the directory name.
 If it
 contains a pattern, we list all of the matching directories.